brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ## Multiple R-squared:  0.528,  Adjusted R-squared:  0.5214
     ## F-statistic: 80.53 on 10 and 720 DF,  p-value: < 2.2e-16

-From the summary everything appears to be fine, but futher we are going to check for redundant variables using VIF.
-If there are two varaibles with a high correlation, then one must be removed, preferably the one with the higher number.
+The summary above tells us, many things from the surface appear to be fine.
+To verify this we check for redundant variables using VIF.
+Vif uses statistics to view the co-variances of predictors and if there are two varaibles with a high co-variances, then they might be telling the same story.

 ``` r
 vif(test0)